PythonNerd/Challenge1/Problem1/readme.md

 # Problem 1
 Hello there!
 Welcome to the first problem of this challenge!
-As a visitor you have to proof yourself to the CSST community to be promoted to member.
+As a visitor you have to prove yourself to the CSST community to be promoted to member.
 This problem, and the 2 remaining ones, will serve as a way to gauge your knowledge and skill with GitHub, basic programming concepts, and communication.

 This challenge is going to be simple: